To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Are you looking for a friend who can tell you the answer to anything?
 Maybe Alexa can help you out!
-Amazon Echo, aka Alexa, can answer questions you have by using a wake word.
-Most people use Alexa as their wake word, however, if someone in your household is named Alexa you may want to choose a different word! 😉 Alexa can also help you order things online, call your friends, play music and more.
+Amazon Echo, aka Alexa, is the voice assistant that can answer questions you have by using a wake word.
+Most people use Alexa as their wake word, however, if someone in your household is named Alexa you may want to choose a different word! 😉 Alexa can also help you order things online, call your friends, play music, and more.
 We review Alexa to see if she’s really as helpful as the hype suggests.

 - Use your voice to control it

 - Can answer questions, read audio books, give weather and news reports, sports scores

 - Can order products from Amazon Prime without getting out your phone or computer

 - 1 year warranty